-Aberdeen Research Futures Fund Award - Organisation of the workshop "Combining past and present to apprehend the future: How to conciliate Archaeology and Biology research?" in Aberdeen aiming to develop and strengthen an interdisciplinary network between the School of Geosciences (Archaeology and Palaeoecology) and the School of Biological Sciences (Ecology; Evolution; Environment; Ecophysiology).
+Aberdeen Research Futures Fund Award - Organisation of the workshop "Combining past and present for an uncertain future: How can we better integrate zooarchaeology and modern ecology?" in Aberdeen aiming to develop and strengthen an interdisciplinary network between the School of Geosciences (Archaeology and Palaeoecology) and the School of Biological Sciences (Ecology; Evolution; Environment; Ecophysiology).

 I am currently accepting PhDs in Archaeology.

 Please get in touch if you would like to discuss your research ideas further.